fredbi/go-experiments/go-openapi/json-validation-analyzer.md

 * Metadata: title, comments, and descriptions do not contribute to the hash.
 These are kept in the canonicalized schema, but irrelevant for validation.
 Use WithMetadataStripped(true) to remove them.
 * $ref
-  * All $ref's are rewritten in full to remove all need for "syntactic sugar" such as "$id", "$dynamicAnchor", etc. These keywords do not contribute to the computation of the unique hash: only the hash of the resolved schema matter.
+  * All $ref's are rewritten in full to remove all need for "syntactic sugar" such as "$id", "$dynamicAnchor", etc. These keywords do not contribute to the computation of the unique hash: only the hash of the resolved schema matters.
   * All schemas in $ref are recursively canonicalized.
 Two different $ref that yield the same Hash are considered equivalent.
   * In the resulting canonical schema, the first explored $ref with a given hash is used (deterministic output).
 If anonymous schemas compete with named schemas, the first named schema found takes over.
 * redundant validations